Steve McClaren: Return to Twente

-On 5 January 2012, Twente confirmed that McClaren has been appointed as the club's manager for the second time.
+On 5 January 2012, Twente confirmed that McClaren had been appointed as the club's manager for the second time.
 In the press conference after being unveiled as manager, McClaren said his return to Twente was "an easy decision" to make, and wanted to set his sights on winning the Eredivisie title.

-McClaren made his first match back as manager for the second time when Twente hammered RKC Waalwijk 5–0.
-His return was welcomed by the club's supporters, who wore "Welcome Back Steve" T-shirts during Saturday's game.
+Twente defeated RKC Waalwijk 5–0 in McClaren's first match back as manager.
+His return was welcomed by the club's supporters, who wore "Welcome Back Steve" T-shirts during the game.
 In the January transfer window, McClaren caused controversy when he sold one of their best strikers, Marc Janko, to Porto for approximately £5 million.
 Despite this, McClaren invested money to sign Wesley Verhoek from ADO Den Haag for £1.5 million (a player McClaren had previously tried to sign while in charge at Nottingham Forest but the proposed deal fell through) and Glynor Plet from Heracles Almelo for £1.5 million.
-McClaren also signed Joshua John and Daniel Fernandes on a free transfer.

 After a disappointing sixth place, Twente invested in new players including Dušan Tadić and Luc Castaignos.
 Twente made it through the group stages of the Europa League, while winning the first six league matches.
-McClaren became the second foreign trainer in the Eredivisie who has coached more than 100 matches.
-After growing criticism from supporters, McClaren resigned his position on 26 February 2013, stating: "We agree the Club is bigger than any one individual and Twente is too big in my heart to stand in the way of its progress."
+After growing criticism from supporters, McClaren resigned his position on 26 February 2013, stating: "We agree the club is bigger than any one individual and Twente is too big in my heart to stand in the way of its progress."